Fronkon Games

 half3 pixel = lerp(image, frame, frame.a);

-In this way if the transparency of the frame is 0, you will see the image, otherwise you will see the frame.
-And if it is something in between, we will see a mix between the two images.
+This way, if the transparency of the frame is 0, you will see the image; otherwise, you will see the frame.
+If the value is somewhere in between, you will see a blend of the two images.

 Shader "Card/Back Side"